 This troubleshooting guide will walk you through the most common sources of problems and confusion, and guide you through the process of looking for your missing data.

 When reviewing your data:

 (A) Are you looking at the data in the CSV file (perhaps by opening it in Excel) that is exported by SurveyCTO?
-Data can be exported from the Export tab of your server console, or using SurveyCTO Sync.
+Data can be exported from the Export tab of your server console, or using SurveyCTO Desktop.